17 Questions To Ask A Photographer

 17. Image Ownership & Permissions

-• A watermark is effectively a logo or signature on the final image.
-Some photographers may require their watermark be used and others won’t care.
+A watermark is effectively a logo or signature on the final image.
+Some photographers may require their watermark to be used, and others won’t care.
 Ask about it.

 Conclusion

-If you think I missed something or have further questions, then shoot me an email and let’s talk about it!
+If you think I missed something or have further questions about how to find the right photographer for you, shoot me an email and let’s talk about it!